floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 notes:

-For convenience the Effect type also has a pipe method which is identical to passing the effect as the first argument to the pipe function, but looks a bit cleaner.
-I'll use these interchangeable through the examples in this video, just know they are the same and you can use whichever way works best for you.
+For convenience the Effect type also has a pipe method which is identical to passing the effect as the first argument to the pipe function, but can look a bit cleaner.
+I'll mainly use the pipe function through the examples in this video, just know both the pipe function and the pipe method are the same and you can use whichever way works best for you.

 ---